How to Make an Availability Schedule in Excel (with Easy Steps)

 End Sub

-To make this code work, you need to type “No” inside the corresponding cell depending on employee unavailability.
-The cell will automatically turn red and if that employee is somehow available later, just replace the “No” with “Yes” and the cell will return to its colorless condition.
+To activate this code, type “No” inside the corresponding cell where the employee is unavailable.
+The cell will automatically turn red.
+If that employee is somehow available later, just replace the “No” with “Yes” and the cell will return to its colorless condition.

 Read More: How to Make a Schedule for Employees in Excel